Rafael Devers Player Props: Red Sox vs. Diamondbacks

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (48) this season while batting .249 with 25 extra-base hits.
+- Devers has 48 hits, which is tops among Boston hitters this season, while batting .249 with 25 extra-base hits.

-- Among the qualifying batters, he ranks 99th in batting average, while his on-base percentage ranks 144th and he is 26th in slugging.
+- Among qualified hitters in MLB play, he ranks 97th in batting average, 146th in on-base percentage, and 28th in slugging.

-- Devers has picked up a hit in 61.2% of his 49 games this season, with more than one hit in 30.6% of them.
+- He has hit a home run in 22.4% of his games this season, and 6.3% of his chances at the plate.

-- He has homered in 22.4% of his games this season, and 6.3% of his trips to the plate.
+- Devers has had an RBI in 24 games this season (49.0%), including 11 multi-RBI outings (22.4%).
+He has also driven in three or more of his team's runs in five contests.

-- Devers has an RBI in 24 of 49 games this year, with multiple RBI in 11 of them.
-He has also driven home three or more of his team's runs in five contests.
+- He has scored in 42.9% of his games this season, with more than one run scored in 12.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.